 Measuring 127 x 74 x 52mm, it’s a little bigger than most bridge cameras but the result of the photos thanks to an all-purpose 35mm lens, can even give the high-end DSLRs a tough competition.

 Video recording was not very good.
 USB charging and Wi-Fi connectivity are built-in but the NFC is not.
-The 3-inch, non-touchscreen display is decent and an excellent hybrid viewfinder.
+The 3-inch, the non-touchscreen display is decent and an excellent hybrid viewfinder.
 The camera’s manual controls enable us a relaxing feel too, and will help you in developing as a photographer.

 10Olympus OM-D E-M5 Mark II

 Mirrorless Camera with Best in-body Stabilization and Micro Four Thirds

-Output of both images and videos is full of vivid and bright colors.
+The output of both images and videos is full of vivid and bright colors.
 Handling is great with smooth grips and a handful of manual options.
 The screen is also excellent making the camera more appealing to use.

-Mirrorless Camera having Tremendous Image Result with APS-C.
+Mirrorless Camera having Tremendous Image Result with APS-C

 OLED viewfinder and the screen, both are very good.
 The 2.36-million dot resolution is very sharp and the OLED tech ensures rich vivid colors.
-Another benefit is an APS-C sensor, which is why it’s famous among people switching from DSLRs and who don’t want to rely on smaller micro four thirds sensors.
+Another benefit is an APS-C sensor, which is why it’s famous among people switching from DSLRs and who don’t want to rely on smaller micro four-thirds sensors.

-It’s a little bit pricey at £880 as compared to competitors but is worth the price.
+It’s a little bit pricey at $749 as compared to competitors but is worth the price.

 An Economical Mirrorless Camera in place of the X-T10

-Autofocusing is a bit slower as compared to the major competitors from Sony and Panasonic but still, it gives fast response.
+Autofocusing is a bit slower as compared to the major competitors from Sony and Panasonic but still, it gives a fast response.
 The 8fps burst is also very rapid for a camera at this price.

 The magnesium alloy body makes it look like a top-notch camera.
 Manual and direct options enable the users to enjoy the photography but the video options are a bit limited in functionality.

 7Sony Alpha A7 II

 Full-framed Mirrorless Camera Providing Outstanding Result